eugeneantonevich/t-launcher/README.md

 ### Keep in mind
  Static instance is set not for the whole node program.
 It is shared only for a package.

-## Tasks priority
+## Tasks threads
-For sequentially task execution you can use priority.
-First will be called tasks with priority 0, then 1 and so on.
+You can separate tasks execution in threads.
+Set property thread to join tasks.
 Default value of property is 0.
+If tasks finish with some error, next tasks in thread will not be launched.

 ## Launcher description

-Priorities may be used for sequential tasks execution.
-Tasks with priority “0” will be called first, after which tasks with priority “1” will follow, and so on.
-Default property value is “0”.

 A launcher should have the following properties:
 1. requiredFields (array, optional) – fields which are used in a launcher.
 If there are any missing fields in the input values, respective tasks will be skipped from processing.